***We are open! Please read the new regulations.***

 FEES AND INSURANCE

-Insurances accepted: Regence, BCBS, Premera, Lifewise, Aetna, Group Health PPO (not HMO), United.
+In-network insurances: Regence, BCBS, Premera, Lifewise, Aetna, Group Health PPO (not HMO), United.
 If you don’t see your insurance on the list, we can still check to see if you have out-of-network benefits.

 Cancellation Policy: There is a cancellation fee of $45.00.
 We understand that life happens so if you need to reschedule your appointment please call within 24 hours in advance of your scheduled appointment time.
 If due to a medical/family/life emergency this fee may be waived and I will review on as needed basis.